deepakness/no-thanks-chatgpt/README.md

 # No Thanks, ChatGPT

-Automatically dismiss ChatGPT’s “Thanks for trying ChatGPT” popup by clicking “Stay logged out,” keeping the site usable while logged out.
+A Chrome extension that automatically dismisses ChatGPT’s “Thanks for trying ChatGPT” popup by clicking “Stay logged out,” keeping the site usable while logged out.

 ## What It Does
 - Auto-clicks the “Stay logged out” link when the login modal appears.